FAMILY ALTAR TIME

 - F. Let all participate and become involved.
 Those that can read should take turns in reading as well as in prayer.
 Even the little tots can say a few words in prayer even if they cannot read.
 They can be taught songs in which all can take part.

-- G. Take time for discussion, answering questions, solving problems, and for self expression.
+- G. Take time for discussion, answering questions, solving problems, and for self-expression.
 All have some.
 Children especially are inquisitive and want to know.

 - H. Do not spend time in criticizing or gossiping.
 There is nothing that will sour the whole thing more than engaging in tearing something or someone apart.
-This is not time to air church problems unless for a matter of prayer.
-Make sure that you do not have roast preacher.
+This is not the time to air church problems unless for a matter of prayer.
+Make sure that you do not roast preacher.
 Remember it is a worship time.

 - J. Have the family altar when it is most convenient for all.
 Supper time is usually best for all before the various activities of the evening begin.

-HIghly recommend on our sister website have many children's Bible stories here.
+Highly recommend on our sister website have many children's Bible stories here.

 III.
 Possible Methods That May Be Used.

 - A. Paragraph Bible study.
 Rather than read a whole chapter at a time which may be quite long and hard to retain, do just a paragraph a day.
 Let all the members of the family suggest a title to the paragraph according to its content.
-Let each one list some things they observe in the paragraph such as places, people, things, special words, etc. This can be great fun for the children and a real challenge to all.
+Let each one list some things they observe in the article such as places, people, things, special words, etc. This can be great fun for the children and a real challenge to all.
 It is like observing things in a room or in an automobile ride.
 When you have gone through the paragraph like that, then investigate spiritual lessons that may be learned.
 Let each one make it personal and tell what they have learned for themselves.

 - B. Read Bible stories from the Bible.
 They supply answers to different family needs and give a challenge to spiritual living.
-At our sister website we have Bible Stories for all ages like Bible Children Stories and Children's Bible Read Online and Wee One's Bible Stories.
+At our sister website, we have Bible Stories for all ages like Bible Children Stories and Children's Bible Read Online and Wee One's Bible Stories.

 C. Go through the miracles of Christ.
 You could do one a night and learn something about Christ from each miracle and especially let each one learn something for themselves.
 Study the miracle as to where it was, the occasion, what happened, who was involved, and then personal lessons.
-Created 9 different children's Bible reading plans here.
+Created nine different children's Bible reading plans here.

-D. Study Bible characters.
+D. Study the Bible characters.
 This can be good for a different kind of study for the sake of variety.
 Read about the character in the Bible and study his weak and strong points and discuss how you may learn something from him or her.
 You can see yourself in Bible characters and learn many precious lessons in a two week 13 reading plans here.
 One example is two weeks on the Life and Teaching of Jesus here.

 E. Study Bible doctrine.
 Everyone should know the basic doctrines of the Bible.
 All the family should be grounded in the truth.
 You could follow the doctrine by means of a good concordance or perhaps taken from a book on basic doctrines of the Bible.

 F. Bible book study.
 This might be more difficult and might be better for older ones rather than children.
-Take one Bible book at a time and find out its theme, major divisions, lessons, key chapters and ideas, etc. You can check at your Church library for resources for younger children.
+Take one Bible book at a time and find out its theme, major divisions, lessons, key chapters, and ideas, etc. You can check at your Church library for resources for younger children.

 G. Great chapters of the Bible may be used.
 If not done this way, one can go through a Bible book chapter by chapter.
 To read a chapter a day could well be done if the children are not too young so they can comprehend.
-Learn the key verse in the chapter, get the key word, study any special promises, see how Christ is seen, look at the important doctrine in the chapter, break the chapter down into its paragraph parts if you can to get the structure of the chapter, study what sins should be avoided and what things a person should do and what lessons can be learned.
+Learn the key verse in the chapter, get the keyword, study any special promises, see how Christ is seen, look at the important doctrine in the chapter, break the chapter down into its paragraph parts if you can to get the structure of the chapter, study what sins should be avoided and what things a person should do and what lessons can be learned.

-- Recommend on our sister website children's stories with puzzles, art work, quizes, pictures, and memory verses.
+- Recommend on our sister website children's stories with puzzles, artwork, quizes, pictures, and memory verses.

 163 Children's Old Testament stories here.